jbenite2/QUIC/Readme.md

     ```bash
     git clone https://github.com/aiortc/aioquic
     ```
+- To find the functions modified by me command find jbenite2.
 - The files that I specifically modified are the following:
     - aioquic/examples/http3_client.py
+       - The function perfor_http_request was modified to log received packets.
     - aioquic/examples/http3_server.py
+       - Flags were added to main to adapt to the size, interval, and count of the data that is returned after the GET request is sent.
+       - HTTP_event_received was modified to account for the flags that were added and in turn dynamically return an input of a given size at specified intervals.
     - aioquic/dataRecollection.sh
+       - This script starts the client and the server by running using a for loop.
     - aioquic/output.json
     - aioquic/output.txt
     - aioquic/setup.py